Block background image

 To review our mission statement, financials, listing of our leadership and more, check out our ABOUT page.

 U.S. catholic 501c3 organizations may register to participate FOR FREE if their local diocese or Catholic Foundation is an active partner.
 Don't know?
-Check out our list of 2025 Partners.
+Check out our list of Current Partners.

-Organizations who operate across multiple dioceses or whose diocese is not on the partner list may participate in the #iGiveCatholic National group for a $250 registration fee.
+Organizations in a non-partner diocese or which operate across multiple dioceses may participate in the #iGiveCatholic National group for a $250 registration fee.

-Supporters can start making tax-deductible online donations of $10 or more on November 17.
+Supporters are encouraged to make tax-deductible online donations of $10 or more starting on November 16.
 You can also provide offline gifts of check or cash of any amount directly to any participating organization.

 Giving Day